Fractional Brownian motion with Hurst index $H=0$ and the Gaussian Unitary Ensemble: Convergence to white noise in the spectral representation

 Rewriting $f_{1}$ and $f_{2}$ in terms of their Fourier transforms and applying the Plancherel theorem gives the identity

-which is precisely the right-hand side of \eqref{eqnfour}.
-To complete the proof, we just need to show that the integral \eqref{orig} restricted to the complement of the square $I_{\delta}^{2}$ can be neglected in the limit $N \to \infty$.
-Namely, we prove in the Appendix that
+which is precisely the RHS of (\ref{eqnfour}).
+To complete the proof, we just need to show that the integral (\ref{orig}) restricted to the complement of the square $I_{\delta}^{2}$ can be neglected in the limit $N \to\infty$.
+Namely, we prove in the \hyperref[app]{Appendix} that

-and so complete the proof of the Proposition by choosing $\delta>0$ sufficiently small. \end{proof}
+and so complete the proof of the proposition by choosing $\delta>0$ sufficiently small. \end{pf*}